Past Pupils Union Message

 Maths Magic!

 Yes, technically, Maths week was months ago, but like a repeating decimal or pi… Maths never really stops!
-It has taken us a bit of […]
+It has taken us a bit of time to do the final computations in the newsroom but let it be known now that we were delighted to welcome back Past Pupil Colm Mulcahy (Class of 1975): Irish mathematician, […]

 more…